-- b) The representatives of SGV (i) were present at the Meeting, (ii) had the opportunity to make a statement if they desire to do so, and (iii) were available to respond to questions raised whenever appropriate or necessary. - c) SGV has been the Corporation's independent accountant since 1958.
+- b) Representatives of SGV are expected to be present at the Meeting and they will have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to questions raised whenever appropriate or necessary. - c) SGV has been the Corporation's independent accountant since 1958.
 No independent accountant engaged by the Corporation has resigned, or has declined to stand for re-election, or was dismissed, and the Corporation has engaged no new independent accountant.
-The Corporation has not had any disagreement on accounting and financial disclosures with its current independent accountant/external auditor for the same periods or any subsequent interim period. - d) The aggregate fees paid to SGV for the years ended 31 December 2021, 2020, and 2019 for the following services: (i) audit of the AT Group's annual financial statements, (ii) tax compliance and advice, and (ii) other related services involving the examination of AT's or CCC's books of account:
+The Corporation has not had any disagreement on accounting and financial disclosures with its current independent accountant/external auditor for the same periods or any subsequent interim period. - d) The aggregate fees paid to SGV for the years ended 31 December 2022, 2021, and 2020 for the following services: (i) audit of the AT Group's annual financial statements, (ii) tax compliance and advice, and (ii) other related services involving the examination of AT's or CCC's books of account:

-Particulars 2021 2020 2019
+Particulars 2022 2021 2020

-Audit Php 3,600,000 P3,600,000 Php 3,600,000
+Audit Php 3,727,500 3,600,000 3,600,000

-Tax compliance/advice related services Php 472,000 746,000 Php 680,000
+Tax compliance/advice related services Php - 472,000 746,000

-Total Php 4,072,000 4,346,000 Php 4,280,000
+Total Php 3,727,500 4,072,000 4,346,000

-e) There were no other professional services rendered by SGV during the period.
-The Company did not engage any other firm for tax accounting, compliance, advice, planning and any form of tax services covering the year 2021.

-- f) SGV presented to the Audit Committee and Board their Audit Plan prior to the commencement of the audit services.
-The Audit Plan, as reported, covered the audit scope and objectives, methodology, applicable accounting standards and timetable among others. - g) The members of the Audit Committee, majority of whom, including the Chairman, are IDs, are the following: (i) Emilio S. de Quiros, Jr. (ID) - Chairman beginning July 2021; (ii) Roberto C.O.
-Lim (ID) - Member; (iii) Jose P. Leviste, Jr. (ID) - Member beginning June 2021; (iv) Frederic C. DyBuncio - Member, and (v) Gerard Anton S. Ramos - Member.
+- e) There were no other professional services rendered by SGV during the period.
+The Company did not engage any other firm for tax accounting, compliance, advice, planning and any form of tax services covering the year 2022. - f) SGV presented to the Audit Committee and Board their Audit Plan prior to the commencement of the audit services.
+The Audit Plan, as reported, covered the audit scope and objectives, methodology, applicable accounting standards and timetable among others. - g) The members of the Audit Committee, majority of whom, including the Chairman, are IDs, are the following: (i) Emilio S. de Quiros, Jr. (ID) - Chairman; (ii) Gerardo S. Limlingan, Jr. (ID) (iii) Jose P. Leviste, Jr. (ID); (iv) Frederic C. DyBuncio, and (v) Gerard Anton S. Ramos.